LukaHarambasic/harambasic.de/src/content/lists/development.md

     logo: /lists/development/vueresumecomponent.svg
     url: https://www.npmjs.com/package/vue-resume-component
   - title: Vue.js
-    description: "My favorite JS framework, as it lets you use what the web was made with: HTML and CSS!
-And Single File Components are just awesome."
+    description: 'My favorite JS framework, as it lets you use what the web was made with: HTML and CSS!
+And Single File Components are just awesome.'
     logo: /lists/development/vue.svg
     url: https://vuejs.org/
   - title: Nuxt.js